jhb1607/EllipsoidalCalculusForUncertainty/README.md

   Uses nested (hyper-)ellipsoids (defined by a center vector and a positive semi-definite matrix) to capture directional uncertainty and correlations—offering advantages over interval boxes and polytopes.

 ## Goals
+- Develop efficient methods to compute overlap ellipsoids (see Fusion).
 - **Investigate** the effectiveness of hyperellipsoids in representing possibility distributions.
 - **Develop Algorithms** for:
   - **Inference:** Deriving distributions from data.